Changi Depot

-Changi Depot is located in Changi near Koh Sek Lim Road, Singapore.

-Changi Depot comprises a train yard, which can hold a capacity of 46 trains and has an area of 250000 m2.
-The depot is used for both train inspection and deployment of trains to the East–West Line.
-The depot was up and running in late 1980s when the East–West Line was completed.
-This depot is beside the NEWater Visitor Centre and is near Expo MRT station.
+Changi Depot was a train depot located in Xilin, Tampines near Koh Sek Lim Road, Singapore.
+Completed in November 1989 along with the extension of the East–West Line to Tanah Merah, it comprised a train yard which could hold a capacity of 46 trains, and had an area of 250000 m2.
+The depot was used for both train inspection and deployment of trains to the East–West Line until its decommissioning on 14 March 2026; it was replaced by East Coast Integrated Depot.

-The depot is located between Expo station and Tanah Merah station on the East–West Line and has 2 reception tracks: 2 tracks westbound towards Tanah Merah station.
+The depot was located between Expo and Tanah Merah stations on the East–West Line, and had 2 reception tracks: 2 tracks westbound towards Tanah Merah station.

-The depot will be replaced by the East Coast Integrated Depot in 2026.

 History

+Changi Depot was announced alongside with Ulu Pandan Depot by the Mass Rapid Transit Corporation (MRTC) in July 1983.
+The depot, to be situated at the junction of New Upper Changi Road and Bedok Road, was to planned to provide storing space for the trains and host minor maintenance work.
+The depot was also to be opened after the Bishan Depot.
 On 6 November 1983, the large part of the Changi Depot land was acquired for the MRT stabling yard.
 To construct the MRT depot, the Kampong Koh Sek Lim was cleared by December 1983, and residents had moved to Tampines and Bedok.